List of content you will read in this article:

 In Linux, both KVM and VirtualBox are widely used.
-If you have to make a choice with respect to the virtualisation solutions, then you must check in with your requirements first.
+If you have to choose with respect to the virtualisation solutions, you must check in with your requirements first.
 Analyse and understand your desktop environment and operating system.

 After a proper analysis, you can land on a wise decision.

-Both KVM and VirtualBox are appropriate solutions for home usage or even at an enterprise level.
+Both KVM vs VirtualBox are appropriate solutions for home usage or even enterprise level.

-We hope that this tutorial clears out your ambiguities and you gain a good understanding of the topic.
+We hope that this tutorial clears out your ambiguities and you understand the topic well.

 People also read: